katemae/esports-modeling/index.md

 <br>

 Due to different classes having different affinities, the distributions of their post-game statistics also tends to be quite different.
-For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists.
-In this notebook, we will look to create a model that predicts which class of champion a player was playing given their post-game statistics.
+For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists. **In this notebook, we will look to create a model that predicts which class of champion a player was playing given their post-game statistics.**

 ### **Description of Columns** <a name="col_desc"></a>

-The post-game statistics that we will be using are the following:
+Because we are predicting class based on *post-game* statistics, we have free reign on all columns since they are within the "time of prediciton*.
+The post-game data that we will be using are the following:

 * `'position'`: The position that the champion was played in.
 This could be top, jungle (abbreviated to jng), middle (abbreviated to mid), bottom, (abbreviated to bot), and support (abbreviated to sup).